go-gl/gltext/README.md

   a single call to `glCallLists`.
 One solution is to use an intermediate storage list which maps runes to texture/list ids.
 This will generate a fair amount of extra memory usage though.
-* Implement a BigmapFont type which loads font data from a sprite sheet.
+* Implement a BitmapFont type which loads font data from a sprite sheet.

 ### Dependencies